rohit-ayadav/Scams-Alert/README.md

 - Users can browse blogs without an account.
 - To create, edit, or delete blogs, users must sign up or log in.
-- After logging in, go to the "Create Blog" page to start writing.
+- After logging in, go to the "Create Report" page to start writing.
 - Once published, blogs will be visible on the homepage and searchable by title.

 ## Contributing